Skip to main content

 Create a Managed Kubernetes cluster on a cloud server

-A maximum of 10 fault-tolerant clusters and 10 basic Managed Kubernetes clusters on cloud servers can be created in a single project and pool.
+In a single project and pool, you can create a maximum of 10 fault-tolerant clusters and 10 basic Managed Kubernetes clusters on cloud servers.

 1. Configure the cluster.